birdyxvibe/Aira/readme.md

 2) Make sure that BOT_TOKEN is your application's token, and that ClientID matches.
 Make sure that GuildID is the ID of your test guild.
 3) Run **npm run load** to update application commands.
 4) Run **npm run start** or **node .** to activate your application.

+## Unit Testing
+1) Please ensure that all features work, and are bug free before you push to main or approve an MR.
+2) Once pushed to production, please ensure the features also work in production.